List of Marvel Comics characters: C: Andrew Chord

 Andrew Chord is a character in American comic books published by Marvel Comics.
 He is African American.
 His first appearance was in Thor #411.
 Chord is the mentor of Night Thrasher and the New Warriors.
 He is also the father of Silhouette and Midnight's Fire, and the son-in-law of Warriors villain Tai.

 Andrew Chord serves as an Army sergeant during the Vietnam War.
 His unit, known as the "Half Fulls", deploy to the Bolaven Plateau north of the Se Kong river in Cambodia, where they scout locations for an airfield.
 The unit comprises six soldiers, including Night Thrasher's father Daryl Taylor, Diego Cassaes the Left Hand, and the fathers of the members of the Folding Circle, encounter the Temple of the Dragon's Breath, where a seemingly English-speaking Cambodian geriatric named Tai restrains them via magic.
 Tai tells the soldiers of the history of her people and asks the soldiers to mate with six young women in her cult.
 The soldiers are led to believe that their children will one day rule the world.
 Five of the soldiers agree, including Chord; Daryl Taylor refuses because he is married.

 Chord is married off to Tai's only daughter, Miyami, who he brings home to America.
 Miyami gives birth to their biracial children: Silhouette and Aaron (Midnight's Fire).
 Miyami fakes her and her children's death in a car crash to avoid their being used as Tai's pawns.
 She leaves her children to be raised in Manhattan's Chinatown and disappears.
 Chord, believing his wife and children are dead, becomes a mercenary and travels the world.

 Chord is an athletic man, but has no superhuman powers.
 He knows hand-to-hand combat, and has combat training and military experience.
 He is a good marksman with conventional firearms.
 Chord also designed the Night Thrasher's original battle-suit.
 He is skilled at piloting aircraft and operating computers.

 Chrell

-Chrell is a character appearing in Marvel Comics.
+Chrell is a character appearing in American comic books published by Marvel Comics.

 The character, created by Christopher Yost and Takeshi Miyazawa, first appeared in Secret Invasion: Runaways/Young Avengers #1 (June 2008).

-He was a Skrull training instructor and commander, and a delegate of Veranke.
+Chrell was a Skrull training instructor and commander, and a delegate of Veranke.
 Chrell is a Super-Skrull whose abilities are of the Fantastic Four (similar to Kl'rt) in order to deal with the Runaways and the Young Avengers to assassinate Hulkling, culminating in his suicide attack which is contained by Xavin.

 Chrell in other media

 Chrell appears in The Avengers: Earth's Mightiest Heroes, voiced by Jim Ward.
-This version impersonated Henry Peter Gyrich.